SystemsForecasting/nlmixr2_on_AWS/README.md

 ## Install tidyverse and nlmixr2

 Before installing tidyverse and nlmixr2 we need to install a few libraries.
-Let's access the instance through SSH and run the following code.
+Let's access the instance through SSH.

-First of all, let's install cmake.
+First of all, let's install `make` and `cmake`.
 ```
 sudo apt install make
 sudo snap install cmake --classic